igobyjack/scratch-net/README.md

 ![alt](https://github.com/igobyjack/scratch-net/blob/main/predictions/prediction0.png)

 ## I'm trying to get it to do some cool things, like a way to draw your own numbers and run predictions.
-Come back later and there might be some cool updates.
+Come back later and there might be some updates.